Position at SIWI: Programme Director, UNDP Water Governance Facility at SIWI

 Phone: +46 8 121 360 44

-Dr. Marianne Kjellén works with the UNDP Water Governance Facility at SIWI as a Programme Manager.
-She is responsible for the Democratic and Economic Governance Knowledge Management (DEG-KM) initiative that supports a number of Water Supply and Sanitation programmes, most of them in Latin America.
-The DEG-KM initiative is funded by the Millennium Development Goal Achievement Fund (MDG-F).
-It involves analysis, documentation and dissemination of experience to support the programmes and for the wider adaptation and application of innovative approaches.
+Dr. Kjellén and her team completed the Democratic and Economic Governance Knowledge Management (DEG-KM) initiative in support of a number of Water Supply and Sanitation programmes, most of them in Latin America.
+The DEG-KM initiative, funded by the Millennium Development Goal Achievement Fund (MDG-F), involved the analysis, documentation and dissemination of experience to support the programmes and for the wider adaptation and application of innovative approaches.

-Dr. Kjellén has over fifteen years of professional experience and has carried out policy-related research and consultancy in the fields of water supply and sanitation, water governance and sector re-regulation, water resources monitoring, urban environmental management, health–environment linkages and gender issues.
+Dr. Kjellén has over 20 years of professional experience and has carried out policy-related research and consultancy in the fields of water supply and sanitation, water governance and sector re-regulation, water resources monitoring, urban environmental management, health–environment linkages and gender issues.
 Most of her work relates to low-income settings.
-Dr. Kjellén is also an experienced lecturer and currently teaches ‘Medical Geography’ and ‘Environment and Urbanisation’ at the University of Stockholm.